nschonni/cordova-docs/articles/tips-and-workarounds/android/tips-and-workarounds-android-readme.md

     For additional ADB commands, see [this article](http://www.androidcentral.com/android-201-10-basic-terminal-commands-you-should-know).

 5. Make sure that you have the [required SDK components installed](https://taco.visualstudio.com/en-us/docs/configure-vs-tools-apache-cordova/#ThirdParty).

+    Run the SDK Manager as an Administrator if you are having trouble installing components.

 6. If there appears to be a problem with the Android SDK, you may need to re-install it.
 Before re-installing, delete the /User/username/.android and the /User/username/.gradle folder to make sure you get a fresh copy of the SDK.
 After [installing the SDK](http://go.microsoft.com/fwlink/?LinkID=396873), try again.

 <a name="haxm"></a>